 In mediation, one or more mediators who are not involved in the dispute in any way help the parties to reach their own agreement.
 The mediators do not make any decisions about who is right or wrong, or about who should be doing or not doing anything.
 They must always remain neutral in the way that they assist the parties to a dispute to reach their own agreement.

-Before taking part in a mediation, the parties usually reach an agreement about certain aspects of how it A document that sets out what a person wants to happen to their money and other property after they die. be run, such as where it will take place, when, and who should attend.
+Before taking part in a mediation, the parties usually reach an agreement about certain aspects of how it will be run, such as where it will take place, when, and who should attend.

 All mediation sessions are private and confidential.
 Nothing said by any of the parties in mediation can be repeated for any other purpose, without that person’s permission.
 Nothing can be used in later court proceedings (if the dispute is not settled and ends up in court), unless everyone who attended the session agrees.

 During the mediation, each party has their say, tells their side of the story and hears – often for the first time – the other person’s point of view.
 This is a very useful exercise and is helped by the mediators, who summarise both stories and help define the issues in dispute.